 - Digital educational opportunities for learners, educators, and organizations around the globe.

-Resources, support, and guidance on finding funding and managing funded projects.
+Resources, support, and guidance on managing funded projects.

 Management of MIT intellectual property developed with MIT funds.